marcelFRO/ai-job-market-intelligence/README.md

 - **Skill extraction success rate: 99.1%** (2,999 of 3,025 offers).
 26 offers (~0.9%) failed primarily due to sparse descriptions where neither explicit skills nor GPT title-based inference yielded results.
 Documented rather than masked.
 - **Salary analysis based on 37.5% disclosed sample**.
 Subset scope flagged via KPI header on Page 2.
+- **Salary disclosure rate is market reality, not data artifact**: Apify scrape configured with `withSalary: false` — all offers are captured regardless of salary disclosure.
+The 37.5% disclosure rate reflects how Polish portals actually look, not a filtering decision.
 - **Sample size caveat**: niche skill × Lead/Manager combinations in the Skills Strategy scatter tooltip can show noisy salary averages (n=5-10 disclosed offers per cell).
 Accepted as transparent limitation rather than filtered cosmetically.
 - **Junior and Lead-Manager seniority underrepresented**: due to the ~3,000 scope cap, Junior (~8% of offers) and Lead-Manager (~4%) are sparse.
 Mid (~49%) and Senior (~39%) dominate the dataset.
 Conclusions about Junior pay levels or Lead-Manager skill prevalence should be tempered accordingly.
 ### Conscious Design Decisions